UBC-Solar/sunlink/docs/PATHWAY.md

 This is where the majority of the processing and handling of data occurs.
 Here, 3 main things happen:

 1. The JSON containing the raw message sent by `link_telemetry.py` is parsed by passing the message string to the `create_message` factory function which returns an instance of the appropriate data class (CAN, GPS, IMU, etc).
 This will be the stepping stone for any movement of data for a particualr message whether it be to InfluxDB or as the input to the `process_response` function in `link_telemetry.py`.
-2. The data is sent to `InfluxDB` by first looping through each `"Source"`, "`Class"`,`"Measurement"`, and `"Value"` key `data` dictionary of the class. **This is why the REQUIRED FIELDS of the data class were enforced**.
+2. The data is sent to `InfluxDB` by first looping through each `"Source"`, "`Class"`,`"Measurement"`, and `"Value"` key `data` dictionary of the class. **This is why the REQUIRED (INFLUX) FIELDS of the data class were enforced**.
 Note that by enforcing the number of and names of these keys, we standardize the result of data processing and data handling while simultaneously allowing flexibility for the user to **put whatever data they want for those keys**.
 The importance of this is that a future data class implementers only need to worry about actually creating their data type rather than worrying about **if** their data will be processed correctly and debugging that whole process
 3. After all the data handling is done, the parser will finally send a response back to `link_telemetry.py` in the form of a dictionary containing the result of the HTTP request, the data

 ### Process Response